8ctopus/php-sandbox/README.md

 ## features

 - Apache, php-fpm and MariaDB
-- php 8.2 RC6, 8.1, 8.0 or 7.4 along with the most commonly used extensions
+- php 8.2 RC6 along with the most commonly used extensions
 - Just works with any domain name and https is configured out of the box
 - Support for multiple virtual hosts
 - Apache and php configuration files are exposed on the host for easy edit